Lumasonic/Lumasonic/README.md

 and [SpectraStrobe](docs/08-SpectraStrobe/01-spectrastrobe-introduction.md) for
 wider compatibility with existing hardware devices such as the [MindPlace Kasina](https://mindplace.com/).

-Prism Studio consists of cross-platform VST3 audio plug-ins and the (soon to be added) Lumasonic Decoder SDK offers static binary libraries that can be used to implement custom decoding software for content encoded with Prism Studio and the Lumasonic codec.
+Prism Studio consists of cross-platform VST3 audio plug-ins and the Lumasonic Decoder SDK offers static binary libraries that can be used to implement custom decoding software for content encoded with Prism Studio and the Lumasonic codec.